 Apple to remove carbon from supply chain, products by 2030

-Apple Inc said on Tuesday it plans to remove carbon emissions from its entire business, including its products and sprawling supply chain, over the next decade.

-REUTERS: Apple Inc said on Tuesday it plans to remove carbon emissions from its entire business, including its products and sprawling supply chain, over the next decade.
+CUPERTINO, California: Apple said on Tuesday (Jul 21) it plans to remove carbon emissions from its entire business, including its products and sprawling supply chain, over the next decade.

 For its supply chain, Apple aims to address what are termed "scope three" emissions, which come indirectly from a company's value chain.
 In Apple's case, this means contract manufacturers such as Hon Hai Precision Industry Co Ltd's Foxconn.